 As he spoke, Ironbark felt a terrible rage building up inside.
 Now he was beginning to understand what had caused his daughter to wreck her own life and that of her mother as well.
 However, when he thought about it, he knew this was not the whole truth.
-He and his wife were also to blame, maybe even more so, as it was they who had judged their daughter and her boyfriend when she was barely seventeen.
+He and his wife were also to blame, maybe even more so, as it was they who had judged their daughter and her boyfriend when she was barely nineteen.
 They and the unfortunate boy’s parents had come down on them like a ton of bricks, causing him to run away from home and her to break down with grief.
 And there was more, but a sharp shock to his heart prevented him from giving it further thought.

 “Argh!” he shouted, grabbing his chest and dropping the phone in the process.